Bhakti1125/Bhakti-LGMVIP-DataScience-Intern/README.md

 # Bhakti-LGMVIP-DataScience-Intern
-Dara Science Internship tasks offered by Let's Grow More
+Data Science Internship tasks offered by Let's Grow More